roxgib/anki-contanki/README.md

-# Contanki: Gamepad support for Anki
+# Contanki: Gamepad Support for Anki

 ## Known issues:
  - Add-on doesn't function in the profile window